tanzilalam23/Drug-Classification/README.md

-Drug Classification Analysis
+# Drug Classification Analysis

-Table of Contents
+## Overview

-Overview
+This project focuses on analyzing a drug classification dataset.
+The analysis includes data preprocessing, model implementation, and performance evaluation.

-Dataset
+## Dataset

-Data Preprocessing
+- **Source:** `drug.csv`
-Univariate Analysis
+- **Description:** The dataset contains information about drug classifications based on attributes like Age, Sex, Blood Pressure (BP), Cholesterol, Sodium to Potassium Ratio (Na_to_K), and the corresponding drug label.

-Model Implementation
+## Data Preprocessing

-Results
+- Checked for missing values (None found).

-Overview
+- Encoded categorical variables using Label Encoding.
-This repository contains the code for drug classification analysis.
-The analysis includes data preprocessing, exploratory data analysis, and model implementation for classifying drugs based on several parameters.
+- Explored unique values for each categorical attribute.

-Dataset
+## Univariate Analysis

-The dataset used for analysis is named drug.csv.
-It contains information on drug classification based on various attributes such as Age, Sex, Blood Pressure (BP), Cholesterol, Sodium to Potassium Ratio (Na_to_K), and the corresponding Drug category.
+- Conducted univariate analysis for numerical attributes: 'Age' and 'Na_to_K'.

-Data Preprocessing
+- Applied log transformation to 'Na_to_K' to achieve a normal distribution.

-The dataset was preprocessed to handle null values and encode categorical variables using Label Encoding techniques.
-The unique data features were explored, and the numerical data underwent univariate analysis to understand their distributions.
+## Model Implementation

-Univariate Analysis
+- Utilized K-Nearest Neighbors (KNN) classifier for drug classification.
-Univariate analysis was performed on the numerical features 'Age' and 'Na_to_K'.
-The 'Na_to_K' feature exhibited right-skewed behavior and was transformed using a logarithmic scale for normalization.
+- Split the dataset into training and testing sets.

-The target variable 'Drug' showed an imbalance in labels, particularly an abundance of 'DrugY', influencing the implementation of class weights during model training to address this imbalance.
+- Applied Standard Scaling for feature scaling.

-Model Implementation
+- Explored different 'n_neighbors' values in KNN.
-The K-Nearest Neighbors (KNN) classification algorithm was implemented to classify drugs.
-The dataset was split into training and testing sets.
-Feature scaling using StandardScaler was applied before training the model.
+- Evaluated the model using confusion matrices and performance metrics.

-The KNN model was trained using cross-validation techniques with varying 'n_neighbors' values.
-Confusion matrices and performance metrics were calculated for evaluating the model's accuracy, precision, and recall scores.
+## Results

-Results
+- Achieved an accuracy of 80%.
-The KNN model achieved an accuracy score of 80%.
-Analysis on different 'n_neighbors' values revealed the model's accuracy with varying numbers of neighbors.
+- Investigated the impact of 'n_neighbors' on model performance.